Spontaneous branes formation: Matter Localization on Brane

 or in more details

 A set of solutions to this equation can be obtained numerically, each for certain additional conditions $Y_H(u_*), Y'_H(u_*)$ at an arbitrary point $u_*$.
-One of them is represented in Fig.\ref{YHiggs}.
+One of them is represented in Figure~\ref{YHiggs}.
 The field is settled mostly in the stationary state with sharp peaks on the branes.
-The structure of the peaks is different as well as the extra space metric functions, see Fig.\ref{f1}.
+The structure of the peaks is different as well as the extra-space metric functions; see Figure~\ref{f1}.
 The scalar and spinor fields located on the different branes interact with the same Higgs field distributed between the branes.

-The extra metric and field distributions over extra dimensions are fixed at high energy at a certain value of the parameter Hubble $H$.
-The latter slowly approaches to extremely small observable value.
-This is the reason to perform calculations for $H\simeq 0$, see also the short discussion above formula \eqref{SfR}.
+The extra metric and field distributions over extra dimensions are fixed at high energy at a certain value of the Hubble parameter $H$.
+The latter slowly approaches the extremely small observable value.
+This is the reason we perform calculations for $H\simeq 0$; see also the short discussion above formula \eqref{SfR}.

 Substitution \eqref{hY} into initial action \eqref{SH} and integration over the extra coordinates $u,\theta$ leads to the 4-dim effective Higgs action \bear &&S_{\HH} = \frac{1}{2}\int d^{4} x \sqrt{|\tilde{g}_{4}|} \biggl(\partial_{\mu} H_0^\dagger\partial^{\mu} H_0 + m_H^2 H_0^\dagger H_0 - \lambda_H\bigl(H_0^\dagger H_0\bigr)^2 \biggr)\, , \\ && m_H^2 \equiv \frac{m_h^2}{K_h},\ \lambda_H \equiv \frac{\lambda_h}{K_h^2},\ H_0(x)\equiv {h(x)\sqrt{K_h}}. \ear The parameters included in the effective 4-dim action \eqref{SHHH}